MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cost-governance.md

 - Review the [Management and monitoring critical design area](./management-disciplines.md) to decide on your monitoring requirements and review [Azure Monitor for Kubernetes pricing](https://azure.microsoft.com/pricing/details/monitor/).

 -  Decide on the [required logs and events](/azure/azure-monitor/containers/container-insights-agent-config) for the Azure Arc-enabled Kubernetes clusters to be collected in the Log Analytics workspace.
--  Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) to calculate an estimate of the Azure Arc-enabled Kubernetes monitoring costs for Azure Log Analytics ingestion, alerts and notifications.
+-  Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) to calculate an estimate of the Azure Arc-enabled Kubernetes monitoring costs for Azure Log Analytics ingestion, alerts, and notifications.

 ![Azure Pricing Calculator](./media/pricing-calculator.png)